VGoshev/seafile-docker/README.md

 * 8000 - seafile port
 * 8082 - seahub port

+If you want to run seafdav (WebDAV for Seafile), then port 8080 will be used also.

 ### Volume
 This image uses one volume with internal path `/home/seafile`